 - Not the smallest portable espresso machine

-- Not ideal for entertaining multiple people
+- Not ideal for pulling multiple shots

 - Steep learning curve